fritzing/aisler-wiki/use-aisler-with/Altium-Designer.md

 Make sure that in your export settings you select 2:4 precision and inches for your drill files.

 **Please note:** Upload all your Gerbers in one ZIP-File for us to automatically detect your project's parameters.
+Also please do not include any other files that are not listed above.

 ### Steps to upload your project to AISLER ###